TitasDas/DocuWise/README.md

 Divide this into smaller cycles , a couple of objectives would be.

 1. User is able to upload any pdf document.
-  - Introduce page limits if needed or access how hard it is to upload pdfs.
+  - Introduce page limits if needed or assess how hard it is to upload pdfs.
   - develop the entire interface to be able to upload a pdf in the application.

 2. Simple question answering system on android to handle easy questions based on the knowledge that can be derived from the uploaded documents.